jameslovallo/ardi/README.md

 ## API

 Ardi uses an object-oriented API.
-To demonstrate the API, we'll be looking at code from this responsive TMDB widget.
-You can see the full code [here](/demos/tmdb).
+To demonstrate the API, we'll be looking at code from the [TMDB demo component](/demos/tmdb).

 <tmdb-trending></tmdb-trending>